intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/net.md

 We also provides utilities to load tensorflow model. for more information.

-If we already have a freezed graph protobuf file, we can use the `loadTF` api directly to load the tensorflow model.
+If we already have a frozen graph protobuf file, we can use the `loadTF` api directly to load the tensorflow model.

 Otherwise, we should first use the `export_tf_checkpoint.py` script provided by BigDL's distribution